Assessing Lens Quality

 Our bodies and metabolism require blue-turquoise light as it aids in regulating our natural sleep/wake or circadian cycles, much like vitamins, minerals, and antioxidants.
 Conversely, the blue-violet light exacerbates visual fatigue from extended digital device usage and could harm the eyes over time.

-These are chemical multilayers applied to the lens in order to increase protection/aesthetic and visual comfort:
+These treatments consist of multiple chemical layers applied to the lens to boost protection, aesthetic appeal, and visual comfort:

-The first “varnished” layer is commonly known as anti-scratch.
-This layer protects and prevents scratches and micro-scratches on the lens.
-Lens materials are easily scratched, hence why this layer is used in 99% of cases.
+- The initial 'varnished' layer, commonly known as anti-scratch, acts as a shield against scratches and micro-scratches on the lens.
+As lenses are prone to scratching, this layer is used in 99% of cases.

-The anti-glare treatment is a surface coating that reduces stray reflections of light on the surface of the lens.
-This treatment is always associated with the anti-scratch treatment.
+- The anti-glare treatment is a surface coating that diminishes stray light reflections on the lens surface.
+It is always combined with the anti-scratch treatment.

-The polarized treatment is a filter applied on the surface of the lens to reduce glare caused by light reflection on bright surfaces (ideal for nautical activities, driving, etc.).
+- The polarized treatment is a filter placed on the lens surface to minimize glare caused by light reflection on bright surfaces.
+It's ideal for activities like sailing, driving, etc.

-The photochromic treatment is used for its versatility and practicality when alternating between outside and inside activities, but also for monetary reasons as you get two pairs for the price of one.
-Depending on the supplier and the technology used, the lens darkens when exposed to UV rays or when the brightness increases.
-At BonLook, our sun lenses tint at the exposure of UV rays.
+- The photochromic treatment is lauded for its versatility and convenience for alternating indoor and outdoor activities, and its cost-effectiveness, as it provides the benefits of two pairs for the price of one.
+Depending on the provider and the technology used, the lens darkens upon UV ray exposure or increased brightness.
+At BonLook, our sun lenses tint when exposed specifically to UV rays.